AyeCode/events-for-geodirectory/readme.txt

 == Changelog ==

 = 2.2.4 =
-* Different time field is not working on page load #191
+* Different time field is not working on page load - FIXED

 = 2.2.3 =
 * Event calendar preview not working on block preview - FIXED